MicrosoftDocs/dynamics-365-unified-operations-public/financials/fixed-assets/depreciation-methods-conventions.md

-﻿---
+---
 # required metadata

 title: Depreciation methods and conventions
-description: This article provides an overview of the depreciation conventions and depreciation methods that are supported by Microsoft Dynamics AX.
+description: This article provides an overview of the depreciation conventions and depreciation methods that are supported by Microsoft Dynamics 365 for Operations.
 author: twheeloc
 manager: AnnBe
-ms.date: 04/04/2017
+ms.date: 04/25/2017
 ms.topic: article
 ms.prod:
 ms.service: Dynamics365Operations